sonnh-uit/ML_Grid_project/README.md

 ## Acknowledgement

 For idea in project, we would like to acknowledge and appreciate Paul Iusztin for their valuable project idea.
+His project is powerful and have more feature than us.
+You can [visit his repository](https://github.com/iusztinpaul/energy-forecasting) to get more experienced

 ## Prerequisites